Other places we’ve skied

 Homewood, CA

 It went downhill after that.
 They tried to take it upmarket by installing a high-speed quad and then they raised prices for both season passes and lift tickets.
 The result was a 2/3 decline in season pass sales and 40% decline in skier visits by 2022 which became untenable as a public ski resort.
-Season passes will now only be available to homeowners in the area, and they are phasing out daily lift ticket sales.

 Brian Head, UT